marko-galesic/maxhotkey/README.md

 1. Figure out what I want in a macro script (look at the Maxscript listener, for example)
 2. Take whatever lines of Maxscript are doing the thing I want
 3. Create a new file in the "macros" directory
+4. Add the macro to the config.json somewhere
-4. Run the program
+5. Run the program
-5. Profit! (and reload hotkeys/bindings)
+6. Profit! (and reload hotkeys/bindings)